-In a large skillet, sautee the onion and bell peppers in olive oil for 3 to 5 minutes, or until onions are soft.
+In a large skillet, saute the onion and bell peppers in olive oil for 3 to 5 minutes or until onions are soft.

 Reduce the heat to medium-low and add the vegetable broth and tomato sauce, stirring to combine well.
 Once hot, add the chili powder, soy sauce, hot sauce or Tabasco sauce, sugar, and TVP, stirring well to combine.

 Allow to simmer for at least 15 more minutes and season well with salt and pepper.
 The vegetarian sloppy joe mixture will thicken slightly as it cools, so don't worry if it seems a bit too thin while cooking.
 Taste, and adjust seasonings if needed.